-Patients should be informed that Ondansetron Injection may cause serious cardiac arrhythmias, such as QT prolongation Patients should be instructed to tell their healthcare provider right away if they perceive a change in their heart rate, if they feel lightheaded, or if they have a syncopal episode.
+QT Prolongation Patients should be informed that Ondansetron may cause serious cardiac arrhythmias, such as QT prolongation.
+Patients should be instructed to tell their healthcare provider right away if they perceive a change in their heart rate, if they feel lightheaded, or if they have a syncopal episode.

-Patients should be informed that the chances of developing severe cardiac arrhythmias, such as QT prolongation and Torsade de Pointes are higher in the following people: · Patients with a personal or family history of abnormal heart rhythms, such as congenital long QT syndrome;
+Patients should be informed that the chances of developing severe Patients should be informed that the chances of developing severe cardiac arrhythmias, such as QT prolongation and Torsade de Pointes are higher in the following people:

+Patients with a personal or family history of abnormal heart rhythms, such as congenital long QT syndrome;

-- · Patients who take medications, such as diuretics, which may cause electrolyte abnormali Patients with hypokalemia or hypomagnese
+Patients who take medications, such as diuretics, which may cause electrolyte abnormalities; Patients with hypokalemia or hypomagnesemia.

-Ondansetron Injection should be avoided in these patients, since they may be more at risk for cardiac arrhythmias, such as OT prolongation and Torsade de Pointes [see Warnings and Precautions (5.2)]
+Ondansetron should be avoided in these patients, since they may be more at risk for cardiac arrhythmias, such as QT prolongation and

+Torsade de Pointes (see Warnings and Precautions (5.2))